tarynpratt/tarynpivots.com/content/post/aggressive-clustered-columnstore-cleanup.md

 - general cleanup/removal of old events we no longer needed to maintain
 - ease of GDPR compliance processing

-We, or I should say <a href="https://twitter.com/marcgravell" target="_blank">Marc Gravell</a>, deleted approximately 8 billion rows across 912 tables in the database.
+We, or I should say [Marc Gravell](https://twitter.com/marcgravell), deleted approximately 8 billion rows across 912 tables in the database.
 By doing this, we gained back drive space and removed data we no longer needed to keep.

 After performing the deletions, we did some of the recommended maintenance on columnstore indexes.
 While many of the smaller tables were rebuilt, a handful of tables (11 total) weren't rebuilt due to their size.
 Since we don’t have maintenance windows, it would be high-impact to attempt these rebuilds on a very active production environment.

 The plan was to perform these table rebuilds after upgrading to 2019.
-SQL Server 2019 added the ability <a href="http://www.nikoport.com/2018/06/21/columnstore-indexes-part-123-clustered-columnstore-index-online-rebuild/" target="_blank">to rebuild clustered columnstore indexes online</a> and that feature was one of the main reasons we wanted to upgrade.
+SQL Server 2019 added the ability [to rebuild clustered columnstore indexes online](http://www.nikoport.com/2018/06/21/columnstore-indexes-part-123-clustered-columnstore-index-online-rebuild/) and that feature was one of the main reasons we wanted to upgrade.

 ## Upgrade Day

 I'm not going to cover our full upgrade to 2019 - that will hopefully be a later post.
 At this point, let's just assume everything went as planned and this is picking up after the main failovers of the servers that run Stack Overflow and the rest of the public network.

 After we finished the failovers for our public production servers, there was some behind the scenes work that needed to be done.
 This included patching and upgrading the former primary servers, and a failover of our reporting servers.
-The reporting cluster is a member of several <a href="https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/distributed-availability-groups?view=sql-server-ver15" target="_blank">distributed availability groups</a>.
+The reporting cluster is a member of several [distributed availability groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/distributed-availability-groups?view=sql-server-ver15).
 When we're doing upgrades, we move the primary server from New York (NY-RPTSQL01) to Colorado (CO-RPTSQL01).
 Once all the upstream SQL Servers are upgraded, there's one last failover to get the primary back to NY-RPTSQL01.
 I'm specifically mentioning these servers because they receive data from PRIZM, so they are impacted by any activity in that database.

 ## Transaction Logs Exponentially Growing